benki-ng/mail/README.txt

 A simple mail report script made by Ben King
 Made for Debian but will probibly work for Ubuntu aswell

+You should add commands to the /email/emailreport.sh that print too a .txt file in /email/ (see examples)

 all commands in this document start with a dollar symbol ( $ )

 First edit files: